yshmarov/edurge/README.md

 * Users can browse courses +
 * Users can subscribe to free courses +
-* Users can see the lesson content only of courses that they bought (subscribed to) +
+* Users can see the lesson content only of courses that they bought +
 * Users can review and rate courses that they bought +
 * Users can see their progress in a course +
 * Users can pay for courses (no payment system connected yet) -

-* Users-Teachers can create courses & lectures inside them +
+* Users-Teachers can create courses & lessons inside them +
 * Users-Teachers can see users that subscribed to their courses +
 * Users-Teachers can earn money on  their courses (no payment system connected yet) -